Translations

 Yesterday, during an errand, I was near an older man.
 He was wearing a Vietnam veteran's cap.
 I stopped, looked at him, and said, “Cap.”
 He understood.
 Looking eye-to-eye, I said, “Thank you for your service.
 Welcome back.”
 He replied, “Thank you.”
 We parted and continued our separate errands.

 SSG.
-RYAN KNAUSS, I did not know you.
+Ryan Knauss, I did not know you.
 Thank you for your service and your ultimate sacrifice for this country.
 I wish that folks in this once-great nation would live in honor of your sacrifice.

 No comments: